mvallim/cloud-image-ubuntu-from-scratch/README.md

 # How to create a Cloud image Ubuntu from scratch

-This procedure shows how to create a cloud image bootable Ubuntu from scratch.
+This procedure shows how to create a cloud image Ubuntu from scratch to run on Cloud environments (EC2,GCE,Azure,QEMU and VirtualBox).

 ## Prerequisites (GNU/Linux Debian/Ubuntu)